Berkeley has had 34 shootings in 2023 as well as two fatal police shootings involving BPD officers.

-The Berkeley Scanner has created a comprehensive interactive Google Map so you can stay informed about shootings throughout the city and in your neighborhood.
+The Berkeley Scanner has created a comprehensive interactive gunfire map so you can stay informed about shootings in the city and in your neighborhood.

-As of May 18, three people had been wounded in shootings in Berkeley this year.
-None had been fatal.
+As of Dec.
+6, seven people had been wounded in shootings in Berkeley in 2023.

 Read more about shootings in Berkeley.